True Horsepower (tm)

 125cc roadrace specific comment general comment All figures SAE Corrected

-K. Murray cylinder, tz125 cases This was the very first Murray cylinder 33.8 True HP
+K. Murray cylinder, tz125 cases This was the very first Murray cylinder pretty good! :-) 33.8 True HP

 250cc Street specific comment general comment All figures SAE Corrected